TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 3 Security/SEC 6 Public Key Infrastructure.md

 The certificate created
 ![screenshot](../00_includes/sec3/sec66.png)

-The certification path of ing.com
+The certification path of ing.com.
+You can see it is signed by Entrust.
 ![screenshot](../00_includes/sec3/sec666.png)

-The certification path of techgrounds.nl
+The certification path of techgrounds.nl is signed by Cloudflare.
 ![screenshot](../00_includes/sec3/SEC6666.png)

 The list of trusted certificate roots in my system.

 ![screenshot](../00_includes/sec3/sec66666.png)

+### Bonus points if you also find it in your VM)